-Customer Experience - external assessment: an assignment based on a given scenario and an organisation of choice.
+Planning Campaigns - external assessment: an assignment based on a theme and an organisation of choice.

-Digital Marketing - external assessment: an assignment based on a given scenario and an organisation of choice.
+Digital Marketing Techniques - external assessment: a portfolio/assignment based on a theme and an organisation of choice.

 How the assessments are delivered and when

 There are three assessment sessions per year within the CIM Level 4 qualification.
 These will take place in December, March/April, and June/July.